tecracer-chef/vmware-tools/README.md

 - `default['vmware-tools']['update']` - default set to `true`, you know you want the newest _always_.
 - `default['vmware-tools']['windows_reboot']` - default set to `true`, and if put at the first cookbook you'll reboot then run the rest of the `run_list`.
 - `default['vmware-tools']['url']` - The location to get the Windows VMware-Tools executable from.
-- `default['vmware-tools']['version']` - The version of the Windows VMware-Tool.
+- `default['vmware-tools']['version']` - The version of the Windows VMware-Tools.

 ## Usage

 ### vmware-tools::default

-The default recipe will install [open-vm-tools](https://github.com/vmware/open-vm-tools) of on a CentOS/Debian based machine.
-If you run this on Windows it install the public VMware Tools executable from https://packages.vmware.com.
+The default recipe will install [open-vm-tools](https://github.com/vmware/open-vm-tools) on a CentOS/Debian based machine.
+If you run this on Windows it installs the public VMware Tools executable from https://packages.vmware.com.

 If you have a specific place you want to install your Windows based VMware Tools from, override the `default['vmware-tools']['url']` and `default['vware-tools']['version']` in the default attributes.